Top 99 Marriage Problems And Solutions

 22. The sudden revelation of hideous character/the past

-Sometimes, people walk into marriage without looking like their true reflection in the first few years.
+Sometimes, people enter marriage without looking like their true reflection in the first few years.

-A sudden realization of the true character or something you thought had stayed in the past may begin to make you feel angry or irritated about your spouse.
+A sudden realisation of the true character or something you thought had stayed in the past may begin to make you feel angry or irritated about your spouse.

 At this point, you need to communicate about it effectively.

 Hey, there’s a lot of communication to do in marriage than pleasure.
-You just have to be open about it amicably in order to resolve future conflicts.
+You just have to be open about it amicably to resolve future conflicts.

 23. High expectation

-Too much make-believe love movies might make you think marriage is so perfect and sweet.
+Too many make-believe love movies might make you think marriage is perfect and sweet.
 Sorry to burst your bubbles.

-It could also entail arguments, slamming doors, walking out of each other, ending the conversation abruptly!
+It could also entail arguments, slamming doors, walking out of each other, and ending the conversation abruptly!

-However, these hitches shouldn’t be as many as the times you were both in good terms.
-In fact, they are expected to only happen once in a while.
-Maybe once in a year and then the frequency should continue to reduce as you spend more years together and know more about each other.
+However, these hitches shouldn’t be as many as when you were both on good terms.
+They are expected to only happen once in a while.
+Maybe once a year, the frequency should continue to reduce as you spend more years together and know more about each other.

 These situations should never be regular in any home.
 To manage this, you have to see your spouse as a mere human being who is flawed and may not meet up to some expectations.

-Unforgiveness comes with its disadvantages.
-Be ready to forgive each other and don’t let the disagreement linger for more than a day.
-Every marriage has its fair share of glitch no matter how romantic the family picture looks.
+Unforgiveness comes with some dangers.
+Be ready to forgive each other, and don’t let the disagreement linger for more than a day.
+Every marriage has its fair share of glitches, no matter how romantic the family picture looks.